megducharme/studentCommitTrackerProxy/README.md

 ## Verify Proxy Service is Running

-Visit [http://spyproxy.localhost:6060](http://spyproxy.localhost:6060) you should get a message from the browser about how you are visiting an unsafe site.
+Visit [https://proxy.localhost:6060/student/commit/https://api.github.com/users/stevebrownlee/events](https://proxy.localhost:6060/student/commit/https://api.github.com/users/stevebrownlee/events) you should get a message from the browser about how you are visiting an unsafe site.
 Allow the browser to continue to the site.
+Once that's done, you should see a list of recent events.